michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0032.md

 - n: an inclination to withhold approval from some person or group
 - v: have or feel a dislike or distaste for
 ### Family
+- dislike: dislikable, disliked, dislikes, disliking+
+- likable: likably
-dislike: dislikable, disliked, dislikes, disliking+;likable: likably;like: dislike, likable, likeable, liked, likely, likeness, likes, likest, liking, unlike;likeable: likeably;likelihood: likelihoods, unlikelihood;likely: likelihood, likeliness, likelys, unlikely;likeness: likenesses;liking: likings;unlike: unlikable, unlikeable, unlikeness;unlikelihood: unlikelihoods;unlikeliness: unlikelinesses;unlikely: unlikeliness;unlikeness: unlikenesses
+- like: dislike, likable, likeable, liked, likely, likeness, likes, likest, liking, unlike
+- likeable: likeably
+- likelihood: likelihoods, unlikelihood
+- likely: likelihood, likeliness, likelys, unlikely
+- likeness: likenesses
+- liking: likings
+- unlike: unlikable, unlikeable, unlikeness
+- unlikelihood: unlikelihoods
+- unlikeliness: unlikelinesses
+- unlikely: unlikeliness
+- unlikeness: unlikenesses
 ### Examples
 - As for why he is widely disliked, Kiffin offered a theory involving his age and ex-wife.
 - The governor hasn’t kept his dislike of Clinton - and her husband Bill - a secret.